thoughtbot/ios-on-rails/book/iOS/Swift/add_an_event_view_controller.md

 ### Subclassing UITableViewController

+Create another new view controller subclass called `EventViewController` by selecting File > New > File.

-Create a new subclass of `UITableViewController` called `HUMEventViewController`. `UITableViewController` is a subclass of `UIViewController` that has a `tableView` property and conforms to the `<UITableViewDataSource>` and `<UITableViewDelegate>` protocols.
+Select the `EventViewController.swift` file and declare a `EventViewController` class that is as subclass of `UITableViewController`. `UITableViewController` is a subclass of `UIViewController` that has a `tableView` property and conforms to the `<UITableViewDataSource>` and `<UITableViewDelegate>` protocols.

+	// EventViewController.swift

+	import UIKit

+	class EventViewController: UITableViewController {
+	}

+### Assign the Class in the Storyboard

+The `EventViewController` is a `UITableViewController` subclass that will replace the current class of our `table view controller` in the Storyboard.

+Open `Main.storyboard` and select the `table view controller`.
+In the attributes inspector, set the custom class of the `table view controller` to `EventViewController`.

+### Conform to the Data Source Protocol

 This means that we have to implement the `tableView:numberOfRowsInSection:` and `tableView:cellForRowAtIndexPath:` so the `tableView` will know how many cells to display and what these cells will look like.
 You can remove any other `-tableView:...` methods you see in the implementation file.

 	// HUMEventViewController.m